 To complete a Letter of Collaboration, please follow these steps:

-✏ Note: provided the Oregon State University (OSU) template is used and does not deviate from the original, it will be processed through IP and does not need to be sent to OSU Contract Services for review.
+✏ Note: provided the Oregon State University (OSU) template is used and does not deviate from the original, it will be processed through International Affairs and does not need to be sent to OSU Contract Services for review.

 Both institutions review the terms of the LoC and decide whether it meets their purpose.

-Each institution provides the names of the institution coordinators, the address of the institution, and the names and title of the signers.
-The IP Agreement Coordinator will add this information to the LoC.
+Each institution provides the names of the institution coordinators, the address of the institution, and the names, title and email of the signatories.
+The IA Agreement Coordinator will add this information to the LoC.

-The IP Agreement Coordinator prepares a draft LoC and sends it to both parties for approval.
-The IP Agreement Coordinator makes any requested revisions and finalizes the LoC.
+The IA Agreement Coordinator prepares a draft LoC and sends it to both parties for approval.
+The IA Agreement Coordinator makes any requested revisions and finalizes the LoC.

-The IP Agreement Coordinator prints two letters, (one for each university) and facilitates signatures from both institutions.
+The IA Agreement Coordinator facilitates signatures from both institutions via DocuSign.
 Signers of the LoC usually include the Department Head or Dean of each college, and will generally include an upper level university administrator.
-The International Programs’ Vice Provost will sign after the OSU Dean.
+The International Affairs Senior International Officer will sign after the OSU Dean.

 After the agreement is completely signed, each institution/college retains a copy.
-The IP Agreement Coordinator stores a copy of the agreement and adds a summary of the agreement to the International Programs' website.
+The IA Agreement Coordinator stores a copy of the agreement in the Salesforce Repository and adds a summary of the agreement to the International Affairs website.